 The pricing here is way lower than the competitors as you can see below:

 While this was a new forum back in 2018, it’s got thousands of members already and it’s super active.
 Most of the questions are from new people which reminds me a bit of AffiliateFix and the design is pretty neat as well.
 I’m also a community leader at AffLift so if you want to read my posts you can find me there 🙂

-From what I’ve seen, the most active subforums here are in the PPV, push and track sections.
+From my experience, the most active subforums here are in the PPV, push, and the tracking section.
 This makes sense because PPV is the easiest way to get started to learn the ropes and a big difference here is Luke has done tutorials to setup campaigns, links, and trackers that aren’t available in other forums.

-If you’re a newbie and you’re looking to set up a less expensive tracker like Bemob you’re going to find a lot of info inside Afflift.
+If you’re a newbie and you’re looking to set up a less expensive tracker like Bemob or Voluum you’re going to find a lot of info inside Afflift.
 Luke does mostly PPV and his campaigns are direct linked most of the time, so if you also struggle with landers it could be a good fit for you definitely.

 As you can see, the forum has got some nice traction already: